Frequently Asked Questions

 Are there any oil and gas wells in South Dakota?

-Oil and Gas Section website.
+Oil and Gas Section website. or South Dakota's Oil and Gas Initiative website.

 How do I obtain reports and maps from the Geological Survey Program?